Azure/PSRule.Rules.Azure/docs/features.md

 Pre-flight validation can be integrated into a continuous integration (CI) pipeline as unit tests to:

 - **Shift-left** &mdash; Identify configuration issues and provide fast feedback in PRs.
-- **Quality gates** &mdash; Implement quality gates between environments such as development, test, and production.
+- **Quality gates** &mdash; Implement quality gates between environments such as dev, test, and production.
 - **Monitor continuously** &mdash; Perform ongoing checks for configuration optimization opportunities.

 ## Cross-platform